soundxyz/sound-protocol/spec.md

     -   Allows freezing of metadata, beyond which the variables can't be modified by `owner`.
 -   Payments
     -   `SoundEditionV1.fundingRecipient` - an address that receives all revenue accrued (primary sales & secondary royalty revenue).
 In the case where the artist is the sole recipient, this is their wallet address.
 If they are splitting revenue with other parties, this could be an [0xSplits SplitWallet](https://docs.0xsplits.xyz/smartcontracts/SplitWallet) or alternative splitter contract.
-    -   Secondary revenue can accrue to to the edition via the `receive` function, or to a separate address (ex: a [SplitWallet](https://docs.0xsplits.xyz/smartcontracts/SplitWallet) set as the `fundingRecipient`).
+    -   Secondary revenue can accrue to the edition via the `receive` function, or to a separate address (ex: a [SplitWallet](https://docs.0xsplits.xyz/smartcontracts/SplitWallet) set as the `fundingRecipient`).
     -   Minter modules created by Sound collect a platform fee governed by `SoundFeeRegistry.sol`.
 -   Minting
     -   Only the owner, callers with ADMIN_ROLE, and callers with MINTER_ROLE (e.g. minter modules) can call mint.